allfornancy/searchsum/README.md

 ## Quick Start

-Train a reasoning + search LLM on NQ dataset with e5 as the retriever and Wikipedia as the corpus.
+Train a reasoning + search LLM on **NQ and HotpotQA dataset combination** with e5 as the retriever and Wikipedia as the corpus.

 ### Environment Setup